-Three federal agencies are collaborating over the next five years to protect surface water quality nationwide by identifying effective methods to manage and reduce nutrients, especially phosphorus.
+Three federal agencies are collaborating to protect surface water quality nationwide.
+Over the next five years, federal researchers will identify effective methods to manage and reduce nutrients, especially phosphorus.

-Not all algal blooms produce dangerous toxins in fresh or marine water; nonetheless nontoxic blooms still increase water treatment costs as water utilities use chemicals and filters to pretreat drinking water.
-Cyanobacteria causes toxic algal blooms, negatively impacting environmental health and potentially impairing recreational sites and tourism.
+Not all algal blooms produce dangerous toxins in fresh or marine water.
+Nonetheless nontoxic blooms still increase water treatment costs as water utilities use chemicals and filters to pretreat drinking water.
+Cyanobacteria causes toxic algal blooms.
+Harmful algae blooms (HABs) can pose environmental health risks and potentially impair beaches / recreational sites and tourism.

-Fertilizers and other chemicals applied to farmland in the Great Lakes region seep into groundwater, and run off in the Great Lakes especially with storm events.
-Nutrients from these chemicals as well as warmer ambient temperatures are conducive conditions for algae.
+Fertilizers and other chemicals applied to farmland in the Great Lakes region seep into groundwater.
+They then run off in the lakes especially with storm events.
+The nutrients as well as warmer ambient temperatures are conducive conditions for algae.

 Some research suggests that native wetlands soils have a limited capacity to retain additional phosphorus.
-Alternatively, the soils may be potential sources of phosphorus.
-Monitoring of soil quality and soil phosphorus saturation will be conducted.
+Alternatively, soils may be potential sources of phosphorus.
+The federal scientists will monitor soil quality and soil phosphorus saturation.

 To date, ERDC has taken 79 soil samples from 8 locations. have been analyzed for SPSC.
 Coastal and inland sample locations were identified by local project partners.
-Testing is the next phase of the project; a 25-acre site in Defiance, Ohio will become fully operational within months.
+The next phase of the project is testing.
+A 25-acre site in Defiance, Ohio will become fully operational within months.

 KISTERS provides water quality monitoring instruments and transdisciplinary environmental softwareused by federal agencies and research institutes.
 The environmental data management system offers advanced analytics and APIs to investigate and share datasets, findings on time and geospatial trends, and impacts from changing weather patterns.